-i am a graphic artist by trade and have worked as an art director for several advertising agencies, a senior technical illustrator for DOE and for 20 years as a 3d artist and animator in the game industry.
-I live in the little town of Oakdale, California on the edge of the San Joaquin Valley at the base of the foothills on the way up to Yosemite with my beautiful wife Nadine.
+Ron is a graphic artist by trade and worked as an art director for several advertising agencies, as a senior technical illustrator for DOE and for 20 years as a 3d artist and animator in the game industry.
+He lives in the little town of Oakdale, California on the edge of the San Joaquin Valley on the way up to Yosemite with his beautiful wife Nadine.

-Now the trick will be to find a marketable voice and become a better proofreader.
-Thankfully there are tools like TextAloud and Ginger to help artists like me to make the transition to words.
+From pen and ink to words.
+Now the trick will be to find a marketable voice and becoming a better proofreader.
 Thanks for dropping by.